insected/bobbae_gcp-wiki/JSONPath.md

 $['store']['book'][0]['title']

-for input pathes.
-Internal or output pathes will always be converted to the more general bracket–notation.
+for input paths.
+Internal or output paths will always be converted to the more general bracket–notation.

 ## Example